A Guide to Federal & State Solar Incentives

 Federal Solar Direct Payments

 For nonprofits and government entities that do not pay taxes, the Inflation Reduction Act provides an alternative benefit for making solar purchases.
 Instead of receiving assistance in the form of a tax credit, nonprofit organizations and local governments are eligible to receive a payment from the federal government of 30% of the cost of their solar system.
+A new federal law is ending this tax credit over the next 2-4 years.
+Read our guide to the new federal deadlines here.

 Who Qualifies?

 Tax-exempt entities such as state and local governments and nonprofit organizations.
+(For a limited time)

 Rural Energy for America Program (REAP) Federal Grant Program